Lieder-Lab/liederDB/README.md

 ### some operation marks: ++ / -- / += / -=

-(Those marks only work for numerical data, including int and double type)

 * e.g.
 >
     update Apple set <AppleCount> = <++> where AppleName = Red Fuji;